 Departmental Learning Goals

-The Department of East Asian Languages and Cultures aims to foster broad cultural awareness while providing the most rigorous possible training in Chinese, Japanese, and Korean languages.
 The department offers coordinated three-year sequences of language instruction, as well as electives taught in East Asian languages and in English.
 Students in the program should develop not only cultural literacy in the language area of their choice but an understanding of the world from the perspective of East Asia.

 East Asian Studies in EALAC

-The East Asian Department seeks to give students comprehensive exposure to the cultures of East Asia.
+The East Asian Languages and Cultures Department seeks to give students comprehensive exposure to the cultures of East Asia.
 The department’s wide selection of elective courses taught in English, Chinese, Japanese and Korean serves students throughout the university as well as majors and minors in the program.
 Through this blend of East Asian-language and English-language courses, the department seeks to enrich students’ understanding of East Asian social, cultural, and literary traditions and to give them a sophisticated appreciation of contemporary East Asia beyond common stereotypes.
 The gateway course “East Asia: Texts and Contexts” introduces students to topics in the classical and contemporary literary and cultural traditions of East Asia through works in English translation.
 Other courses offered in English range across themes from classical poetry to myths and folklore, to contemporary animated film.
 These courses are all founded in the common tradition of the humanities, making them suitable complements to study in a variety of disciplines.

 Program Goals